 Dr. Sivan received his doctorate from Harvard University.
 He is the head of the Information Systems Program at the School of Management and Economy at the Tel-Aviv-Yaffo academic college.
 He is also the founder of Metaverse Labs (MVL) – a leading think tank focusing on connecting virtual and real worlds.
-Dr. Sivan professional experience includes developing and deploying innovative solutions for corporate, hi-tech, government, and defense environments.
+Dr. Sivan’s professional experience includes developing and deploying innovative solutions for corporate, hi-tech, government, and defense environments.
 He published in the areas of Strategy and IT, knowledge, 3D3C virtual worlds, and standards.
-He has taught EMBA, MBA, engineering and design in the areas of strategic value of IT, the emergence of virtual worlds, and software development in virtual worlds.
+He has taught EMBA, MBA, engineering and design in the areas of the strategic value of IT, the emergence of virtual worlds, and software development in virtual worlds.

 Presentation Title: The top 10 info technologies we need to know about? and how to deal with them?